famron/Lunch-Management/README.md

   you're ready to open it.

-Prices are **snapshotted onto the order** at booking time, so changing a weekday's price later never rewrites historical bills.
+Prices are **snapshotted onto the order** at booking time, so changing a date's price later never rewrites historical bills.

-Menu resolution per date: **date override → weekly template → (nothing)**.
+There is no weekly recurring menu — every calendar date is its own row in the `DateOverrides` sheet, filled in a month at a time from Admin → Menu & Pricing.
+That sheet name is a historical artifact of an earlier revision;
-Use overrides for one-off menu changes, special-event pricing, or ad-hoc holidays (e.g., Eid, a national holiday) without touching the weekly template.
+it is now the single source of menu/price/holiday data, not an "override" of anything else.

 ---